Who should care about Autonomous Vehicles?

 To make this a reality there are new radars, Lidars, infra-red scanners, A-GNSS, binocular visions, the ability to communicate with traffic systems and other cars at extremely high speed, and even inductive charging from the road…

-So with faster reaction times and consistent algorithmic decisions we are told these computer-controlled cars could substantially lower the accident rate.
-Proponents of self-driving cars point out there are about 32,000 traffic deaths per year in the U.S…
+So with faster reaction times and consistent algorithmic decisions we are told these autonomous vehicles could substantially lower the accident rate.
+Proponents of autonomous vehicles point out there are about 32,000 traffic deaths per year in the U.S…

 The question is, what of all that is actually real today and what should insurers monitor more closely?